Best Lightroom Export Settings For Facebook 2023

 2. Image Crop & Photo Resolution for Facebook

 Now, we need to crop the Image for Facebook.
 You may be using the photo for profile picture, Facebook banner, or regular post.
-So, the photo aspect ratio varies for each type of Facebook post.
+Thus, the photo aspect ratio varies for each type of Facebook post.
 So, let us see the Aspect ratios and image resolutions for each type of Facebook post.

 📖 READ 👉🏻: How to Crop Image in Lightroom?